jneums/iso-game/README.md

-# Phaser 3 Webpack Project Template
+# Phaser 3 Isometric RPG

-A Phaser 3 Project Template
+A Phaser 3 based isometric role playing game.
+Will either be fantasy or science fiction, still need to decide and start looking for sprites.

+Mostly working on the combat and movement mechanics first. would like to create a very short scenario to test mechanics, and work on a full story and design after that.

 ### Requirements